14th Annual Concept Album Nominee

 Home Base: Princeton, New Jersey

-Artists Featured: Anthony Branker & Word Play with Ralph Bowen (tenor saxophone), Andy Hunter (trombone), Eli Asher (trumpet), Jim Ridl (Fender Rhodes), Kenny Davis (electric bass), Donald Edwards (drums), and Anthony Branker (composer & musical director)
+Artists Featured: Anthony Branker & Word Play with David Binney (alto saxophone), Ralph Bowen (tenor & soprano saxophones; flute), Conrad Herwig (trombone), Jim Ridl (piano / fender Rhodes), Kenny Davis (double / electric bass), Donald Edwards (drums), Renato Thoms (congas), Alison Crockett (vocals / spoken word), 5th Grade students from the Martin Luther King, Jr. Elementary School in Piscataway, New Jersey (spoken word), and Anthony Branker (composer & musical director)

 Label: Origin Records

-Who are your influences?: As a composer, I would have to say that Wayne Shorter, Charles Mingus, Ron Miller, Maria Schneider, John Coltrane, Pat Metheny, Woody Shaw, and Stevie Wonder, to name just a few!
+Who are your influences?: Wow, there are so many to share, but I would have to say Wayne Shorter, Miles Davis, Charles Mingus, Herbie Hancock, Maria Schneider, John Coltrane, Pat Metheny, Woody Shaw, Art Blakey & The Jazz Messengers, Stevie Wonder, Earth, Wind & Fire, Freddie Hubbard, The Art Ensemble of Chicago, Ornette Coleman, Duke Ellington, Parliament Funkadelic, Terence Blanchard, Thad Jones, to name just a few!

 Did you use any unusual effects or instruments in this recording?: No, not really.
 I use the sound of Fender Rhodes piano and electric bass, which is fairly commonplace.